Mishima incident: Suicide note

 Even if Japan sinks into the depths of decadence, you are the last young people of Japan who have learned the spirit of the samurai and been trained as samurai.
 When you abandon your ideals, Japan will perish.
 I have only thought of teaching you the pride of being a man.
-I hope that you have once joined the Tatenokai, you will never forget for the rest of your lives what the words "Japanese Male" (日本男児, Nippon Danji) mean.
+I hope that you have once joined the Tatenokai, you will never forget for the rest of your lives what the words "a True Japanese Man" (日本男児, Nippon Danji) mean.
 What you gain in your youth is your lifelong treasure.
 You must never abandon it.